edamla/mediterraneanagency/_books/2021-09-01-sufi-stories.md

 # For adding excerpt add <!--more--> and break the line
 ---
 I hope that this work, which I wrote as “Nur
-Yarns, Sufi Stories from the Language of Guard- ians”, will bring a new sparkle to the eyes and show clusters of spiritual food.
-In this work, you will find hadith and wisdom, legen-ds from the Guard- ians, and diamond-colored pearls.
+Yarns, Sufi Stories from the Language of Guardians”, will bring a new sparkle to the eyes and show clusters of spiritual food.
+In this work, you will find hadith and wisdom, legen-ds from the Guardians, and diamond-colored pearls.
 Threads of Nur will weave fabrics of wisdom and silks of mana on the looms of the heart.
 Threads of Light will strike the plectrum of love on the string of our life instrument, and faith will drive the honey of love to our lips...
 Threads of Light will bundle time pearls into bundles and whisper into our hearts.
 The-se pearls, what pearls they are!..
-We will see togeth- er...
+We will see together...
 <!--more-->